-HOMEGROWN SUPERFRUITS - with - SCIENCE-BASED BENEFITS
+HOMEGROWN SUPERFRUITS with SCIENCE-BASED BENEFITS

-8 hours.
-The levels began to increase back to the starting levels after 24-48 hours.
+began to increase back to the starting levels after 24-48 hours.
 The 30 mL dose (equal to about 90 whole Montmorency tart cherries) was just as effective as the 60 mL dose.
 More research is needed to determine what the effect would be on individuals with gout or those at risk of developing gout.

-In a study conducted at Oregon Health and Science University, 20 females with osteoarthritis (ages 40-70 years) drank 10.5-ounce bottles of either Montmorency tart cherry juice or a placebo beverage twice daily for 21 days.6 Participants assessed level of pain at baseline and after the invention, and blood was drawn to evaluate several different biomarkers of inflammation.
+In this single-blind, two-phased, randomized, crossover designed study, 12 healthy participants without gout (male and female) were given the 2 different doses of the juice with between the phases.
+The tart cherries uric acid levels up to 8 hours.
+The levels a washout period of at least 10 days were found to significantly reduce females with osteoarthritis (ages 40-70 years) drank 10.5-ounce bottles of either Montmorency tart cherry juice or a placebo beverage twice daily for 21 days.6 Participants assessed level of pain at baseline and after the invention, and blood was drawn to evaluate several different biomarkers of inflammation.
 The tart cherry group experienced a significant reduction in one of the inflammation biomarkers, C-reactive protein.
 An ongoing, internet-based, case-crossover study of 633 individuals revealed that 42% of gout patients used tart cherries in some form.7